 - Please visit the Whitney permit pickup page to confirm all these details.

-At the end of the permit process, you usually get three pieces of paper.
+At the end of the permit process, you usually get a few pieces of paper.
 Here’s what to do with them.

 Planning Your Stay